 The problem is that our goal-striving machine has been programmed over time (by ourselves from our own experiences and with much input from others) with a multitude of values, beliefs and goals.
 Not all of them serve us well, and many conflicts with others.
 Subconscious ‘programming’ deserves more of an explanation and will be the subject of a future post.

 The sum total of your values, beliefs and goals, held by the subconscious ‘goal striving machine’ is what Dr Maltz calls ‘self-image’.
-I believe that when we talk about mindset, we are referring to the same set of values and beliefs.
+I believe that when we talk about mindset, ego, or id, we are referring to the same set of values and beliefs.

-Such pre-formed guidance, if not congruent with our current consciously created goals, creates interference.
+Such pre-formed guidance, if not congruent with our current consciously created goals, creates interference with our conscious intentions.
 It drives our subconscious actions and conscious thinking.
 This in turn leads to outcomes that are often not what we consciously intend.

 Update Your Self-Image With Conscious Imagination

 A quick diversion here … the ‘cute’ image of the cat, seeing itself in the mirror as a lion, may at first be perceived as desirable and makes a useful point about the power of self-image.
 However, the cat cannot physically develop the power of a lion.
 If the cat tried to live like a lion in the wild, it would probably not survive for long.
-If the cat is not aware enough to know that it is not a lion it could get itself into a lot of trouble.
+If the cat is not aware enough to know that it doesn’t possess and cannot develop the power of a lion, it could get itself into a lot of trouble.

-So this is an example of incongruence; for a cat, the ‘goal’ of becoming a lion is physically impossible.
-However, there is a lot to be said for ‘stretch goals’ (goals that are stretched in the imagination).
+So this is just one example of incongruence; for a cat, the ‘goal’ of becoming a lion is physically impossible.
+However, there is a lot to be said for “stretch goals” (goals that are stretched in the imagination).
 Many human achievements have arisen from a big stretch of the imagination.

 Dr Maltz calls your powers of conscious imagination the ‘Creative Mechanism’.

-The ultimate goal of the Creative Mechanism is to create and maintain your self-image.
-This is achieved by creating mental images through imagining the details (pictures, sounds and feelings), of what you want to achieve.
+Therefore, the ultimate goal of the Creative Mechanism is to create and maintain your self-image.
+This is achieved by creating mental experiences through imagining the details (images, sounds and feelings), of what you want to achieve.